Lessons Learned from Peaceful Warrior

 - The warrior chooses to act; the coward reacts.

-- Life is about 20 seconds in front of the judges.
+- Life isn’t about 20 seconds in front of the judges.

 - A warrior does what they love.
 A warrior does the thing they are put here to do.